-One of the most positive points of the reopening of gyms is the possibility for many to find a routine that is beneficial to their health.
-Have a time for them, set a schedule (see articleMake a goal a habit, not just a resolution!, motivation to eat healthier (See:« Sunday Meal Prep for Healthy Eatingt, stress relief, improved sleep, feeling good about yourself, relieving muscle tension and more.
+One of the most positive points of the reopening of gyms is the possibility for many to find a routine beneficial to their health.
+Have a moment for them, establish a schedule (see the articleMake a goal a habit, not just a resolution!, motivation to eat healthier (See:« Sunday Meal Prep for Healthy Eatingt, stress release, sleep improvement, feeling good about yourself, eliminating muscle tension and much more.

-Taking care of yourself for 60 minutes through a physical activity that we enjoy is an important link in the initiation of healthy lifestyles.
+Taking care of yourself for 60 minutes with a physical activity that we enjoy is an important link in initiating healthy lifestyle habits.

-Take the time to make a schedule so that you can take advantage of it!
+Take the time to make a schedule so you can enjoy it!

-Get enough and well sleep.
-Remember sleep is the foundation..
+Get enough and good sleep.
+Sleep is the base, don't forget that..